7Block Labs

 Techniques

-- Smart Contract Batching: Use smart contracts that accept arrays of data, executing multiple operations atomically.
+• Smart Contract Batching: Leverage smart contracts that take arrays of data, allowing you to run several operations all at once, in one go.

 Example